matthewbdaly/laravel-cart/README.md

 Usage
 -----

 The cart implements the interface `Matthewbdaly\LaravelCart\Contracts\Services\Cart`, so you can use that to type-hint it.
+Alternatively you can use the `Cart` facade.

 Add item
 --------